dagood/source-build/Documentation/planning/arcade-powered-source-build/in-arcade.md

 Creating an intermediate nupkg involves gathering together all shipped artifacts (nupkgs and tarballs) into a nupkg.
 The nupkg the needs to be uploaded to the build pipeline along with a manifest to indicate to Arcade how to publish it.

+We should also ensure here that no prebuilts were used.
+This is a validation step, however it's essential for source-build health, and quick to check.
+The reason to do this during Publish is that there is no Test phase during a source-build and we don't know for sure whether any extra prebuilts were restored until the entire build completes.
+(It's not guaranteed that all downloading happens during the Arcade SDK's Restore phase.)

 ## Supporting a source-built SDK